Airswiftio/WooCommerce_Airswift_Plugin/ReadMe.md

 1. Log in to your WordPress admin dashboard
 2. Navigate to **Plugins** > **Installed Plugins**
-3. Find "Pelago Payment for WooCommerce" plugin
+3. Find "Pelago Crypto Pay for WooCommerce" plugin
 4. Click the **Activate** button

 ### 3. Verify Dependencies